Fantastic Babys

-BigBang Fanclub Event ~Fantastic Babys~ is a special fan meeting for BigBang's fan club in Japan, it's started in 2012, with four shows.
+Fantastic Babys is a special fan meeting for BigBang's fan club in Japan.
+It started in 2012, with four shows.
 The last event was held in 2016.
 All the members of BigBang including, G-Dragon, Sol, V.I and D-Lite attended all shows, except T.O.P who missed all shows, due to other schedules.

 Events

 2016 Event

 In early 2016, YG Entertainment announced that BigBang will hold fan meeting events for the Japanese fan club in April, visiting four cities Kobe, Fukuoka, Nagoya and Chiba with 27 shows in total.
 It was announced that T.O.P will miss the fan meeting due to his movie filming.
 The fan meeting ended with great success after 280,000 fans came to the shows.